Live2D/CubismWebSamples/Samples/TypeScript/README.md

 ### `npm: build`

 Outputs a TypeScript build deliverable to the `dist` directory.
-The output is a JavaScript file that has been bundled into one using Webpack.
+The output is a JavaScript file that has been bundled into one using Vite.
+When you execute this command, it will also copy the necessary files for operation.

-You can change the settings by editing `tsconfig.json` and `webpack.config.js`.
+You can change the settings by editing `tsconfig.json` and `vite.config.mts`.

 ### `npm: build:prod`